BarterOut/api-docs/README.md

 If a valid token is not passed in this way, the server will reject the request automatically, throwing an error.

-Our standard API response is `application/json` looks like this:
+Our standard API response is `application/json` and looks like this:
 ```javascript
 {
   data: Object,